marciok/SALAttributedStringExtentions/README.md

 ###Converting using SALAttributedStringExtentions
 ![With the extentiosn](https://s3.amazonaws.com/opensourceprojects/withextentions.gif "Regular setup")

+## Instalation
+Copy SALAttributedStringExtentions folder into your project.

 ## Usage

 Just need to create a new object and set the delegate: